 Flicker-Free Technology ensures a comfortable viewing experience by eliminating screen flickering as a means of reducing a monitor’s brightness.

-Flicker-Free Technology (also referred to as Flicker-Less, Anti-Flicker, and similar) indicates a monitor doesn’t use PWM (Pulse-Width Modulation) in order to lower the display’s brightness.
+Flicker-Free Technology (also referred to as Flicker-Less, Anti-Flicker, and similar) indicates that a monitor doesn’t use PWM (Pulse-Width Modulation) to lower the display’s brightness.

 Now, keep in mind that some monitors may be advertised as ‘Flicker-Free’ but actually are not, such as the Samsung U32J590.
 Displays that use PWM introduce flicker only at lower brightness settings (lower than 20%-30%, sometimes below ~50%).

 This is still an issue for those who prefer lower brightness levels, whether because they work in dim-lit environments or because their monitor’s luminance is simply too strong, even below 50%.

 On the other hand, some completely flicker-free displays might not include that information in the monitor’s datasheet.

 In our monitor reviews, we always include information on whether a display uses PWM to regulate brightness.
 While most new monitors use DC modulation, there are exceptions.

 To test whether your monitor uses PWM, go here.
 If your display does use PWM at low brightness, there is something you can do to prevent it.

 You can download a third-party application that will decrease the brightness by altering your graphics card’s white point value while allowing the monitor’s brightness to be set at 100%, thus avoiding PWM.